Human Resources Career and Degree Guide

 - Compensation and benefits

-Students can expect a human resources bachelor’s program to include core business training in areas such as accounting, finance, information technology and marketing.
+Students can expect a human resources bachelor's program to include core business training in areas such as accounting, finance, information technology, management, and marketing.
 Additionally, most programs require an array of general education courses to meet various general studies distributions and also allow room for electives.

 A master's degree or MBA with human resources focus covers the following curriculum:

-- The curriculum for an MBA in human resources generally involves corporate management and business strategy concepts, organizational behavior and design, ethical leadership, and in-depth HR concepts and tools as they relate to general management.
+- The curriculum for an MBA in human resources generally involves corporate management and business strategy concepts, organizational behavior and design, ethical leadership, business and HR analytics, and in-depth HR concepts and tools as they relate to general management.

 Read more about HR degree programs.